bmonews2018/aboutus/en-US/knowus/pressrelease.md

      <td><a href="https://www.marineonline.com/news/228653270099296271" target="_blank"><span style="font-weight:bold">FUTURE-GAZING: THE MARITIME INDUSTRY IN 2050</span></a></td>
    </tr>
    <tr>
-     <td>Some experts believe that the shipping industry is now entering into another such period of change, as the maritime industry embraces a digital transformation that will leave it fundamentally different by the middle of this century... <a href="https://www.marineonline.com/news/228653270099296271" target="_blank">READ MORE</a></td>
+     <td>Some experts believe that the shipping industry is now entering into another such period of change, as the maritime industry embraces a digital transformation that will leave it fundamentally different by the middle of... <a href="https://www.marineonline.com/news/228653270099296271" target="_blank">READ MORE</a></td>
    </tr>
  </table>